Ball (video game): Release

 Ball was the first Game & Watch game, launching on April 28, 1980 in the Silver series of Game & Watch systems.
 The Silver series was named for both the silver handheld color as well as the LCD screen, and four other Game & Watch games were released in this series.
 It was originally called Toss-Up in North America.
 An approximate total of 250,000 units were produced.

-Yokoi notes that the release of three Game & Watch titles in short succession, as well as how much they sold, created expectations which more would follow, resulting in yet more Game & Watch games being developed.
+Yokoi noted that the release of three Game & Watch titles in short succession, as well as how much they sold, created expectations which more would follow, resulting in yet more Game & Watch games being developed.

 Re-releases and compilations

-The final Game & Watch game, Mario the Juggler, released in 1991, was a remake of Ball.
+Ball has been re-released in a variety of different forms.
+The final Game & Watch game, Mario the Juggler, released in October 1991 as part of the New Widescreen series, was a remake of Ball.
 The visuals were updated to be in color and have details from Mario video games, including Mario being the featured character.
+Unlike the original Ball, the player was allowed to make three mistakes before losing.
+A new feature had a Hammer Brother and Lakitu juggling objects between each other, which sometimes are aimed at Mario.
+It was not available for purchase in Japan.

-Ball was recreated in Game Boy Gallery and Game & Watch Gallery for Game Boy and Game & Watch Gallery 2 for Game Boy Color.
+Ball was recreated in Game Boy Gallery for Game Boy and Game & Watch Gallery 2 for Game Boy Color.
+Ball was one of several unreleased Game & Watch cards for the Game Boy Advance e-Reader accessory.
 It was recreated as a DSiWare game that was released for Nintendo DSi on July 15, 2009 in Japan, and in April 2010 for the United States and Europe.
 The DSiWare version was later made available on the Nintendo 3DS eShop on July 7, 2011 in Europe.
 It also appears as a minigame for the Game Boy Camera, where players can paste images of their own face over that of the juggler.
-Ball can also be found, among other Game & Watch games, in the Japanese-to-English dictionary title Kanji Sonomama DS Rakubiki Jiten.
+Ball can also be found, among other Game & Watch games, in the Japanese-to-English dictionary title Kanji Sonomama Rakubiki Jiten DS.